 Monte Sereno Vineyard

 The tiny Monte Sereno Vineyard was planted in 2006 about 1 mile southwest of the winery, adjacent to a steep bluff that rises from the floor of the Arroyo Grande Valley.
 The alluvial soils of this vineyard are called Mocho Sandy Clay Loam.
 The three acres are planted entirely to chardonnay which tends to be softer and richer in style than the bottlings from the Rincon or Rosemary’s Vineyard sites.

 Las Ventanas Vineyard

-The newest vineyard in the Arroyo Grande Valley is planted along Lopez Drive less that ½ mile south of the Rincon Vineyard.
+The newest vineyard in the Arroyo Grande Valley is planted along Lopez Drive less than ½ mile south of the Rincon Vineyard.
 The four acre vineyard is planted to pinot noir and chardonnay and the soils are the same as the Monte Sereno Vineyard: Mocho Sandy Clay Loam.
 The vines thrive in this deep alluvial soil and yields are higher than in the other vineyard sites.

 The Edna Valley